gbbyrd/DiffViewTrans/README.md

 Once again, the training information will appear in the log directory.

-# Generating Novel Data
+# Inference

-Once you have your pretrained encoder and latent diffusion model, you can generate novel images similar to your training data.
+Once you have your pretrained encoder and latent diffusion model, you can run the view translation algorithm.

 Check the argument parameters in `scripts/trans_diff_inference.py` and specify your diffusion and autoencoder checkpoints along with your diffusion configuration file.
 You must also specify your dataset folder path in the command line arguments when running the file.
+Other arguments can be used to fine tune your results..
+Just check the argument list for information.

 # Demo